Bodum Pebo (AKA Santos) Vacuum Coffee Maker Review

 SUMMARY: The Bodum (Santos) Pebo Siphon Coffee Maker

-Its exceptionally effective vacuum/siphon brewing method extracts all precious oils of your favorite coffee.– Bodum
+Its exceptionally effective vacuum/siphon brewing method extracts all precious oils of your favourite coffee.– Bodum

 Siphon Brewing Guide